 Unplug.At the end of your workday, close your computer, turn off your phone, and do something that helps your mind shift gears from work life to home life.
 It could mean making dinner, playing a board game with your kids, going for a walk around the block, or taking 15 minutes to meditate.
 If you’re able to be kind to yourself at the end of the workday, you’ll be more motivated to give work your best effort again tomorrow morning.

-Please note, due to TOLL IT issues, we are currently experiencing shipping delays.
-We will endeavour to get orders out as soon as possible.
+Please note, due to COVID-19, our partnered courier companies are experiencing delivery delays.
 We appreciate your patience during this time.